cleberar73/ITH-Laborationsinlamning-CDA/README.md

 **Obs**.: In order to play the game again you have to quit the game using the option 3 and Run Python file again.

-**Bugs**: When the computer loose the game it showing twing the message!
+**Bugs**: When the computer loose the game it is showing twice the message!
 I am working on it.

  Thanks